astronomer/astro-blog/posts/airflow-ray-data-science-story.md

 ## Introducing Ray

-[Ray](https://ray.io/) is a cluster computing framework built with Python as a first-class citizen.
+[Ray](https://ray.io/) is a Python-first cluster computing framework that allows Python code, even with complex libraries or packages, to be distributed and run on clusters of infinite size.
 Unlike systems like Spark, which require a complex cluster set-up and Java dependencies, Ray can run the same code on any machine from a user’s laptop to a highly powered AWS virtual machine with very minimal configuration.

 Once running, users can allocate Ray resources on a per-function basis (e.g. give this function 2 CPUs and 1 GPU).
 If used correctly, Ray’s distributed computation combined with Airflow’s robust scheduling and orchestration make a perfect platform for rapid, reliable ML development and deployment.

 Ray is highly performant, and under the hood is written in C++ to quickly & automatically move Python objects around the cluster using gRPC as new functions are called that require data from previous calls.
 All of this is abstracted away — as a user, you simply write Python code.

 ## Airflow + Ray: A match made in data science heaven